ShubhangiUpasani/ShubhangiUpasani.github.io/_posts/2014-3-3-Hello-World.md

 I'm a second year Master's student in Computer Science at the Georgia Institute of Technology.
-I completed my Bachelors in Technolgy (B.Tech) in Electronics and Communication engineering at Delhi Technological University, India in 2019.
+I completed my Bachelors in Technolgy (B.Tech) in Electronics and Communication engineering at Delhi Technological University, India in 2019. <br>
+My primary research interests lie at the intersection of computer vision and deep learning.
+I've been exploring my interests in 3D computer vision as well.
+I'm working as a collaborator in Hays lab where I'm working to make machine learning models for lane-graph inference for self-driving vehicles.